-Many people fall in the blame-game trap because it is easier to put all responsibility on to someone else.
+Many people fall into the blame-game trap because it is easier to put all responsibility on someone else.

 If we blame someone, there is nothing we have to do.
 All we have to do is to sit and be the victim.
 That doesn’t take any effort, does it?

 But taking charge of our lives takes a lot of courage and a lot of effort.
 It pushes us out of our bubble of learned helplessness.
 That is where freedom and empowerment lie.

 I know in the beginning it’s a bit hard to digest this concept.
 That’s okay, take your time and ponder over it.